towhee-io/towhee/docs/04-Triton Server/01-triton.md

 ### Docker Configuration

-You can set the [Docker Command Options](https://docs.docker.com/engine/reference/commandline/run/) when start triton server, such as set gpus and she-size.
+You can set the [Docker Command Options](https://docs.docker.com/engine/reference/commandline/run/) when start triton server, such as set gpus and shm-size.

 ## Q&A